chevereto/vps/README.md

 [![Community](https://img.shields.io/badge/chv.to-community-blue?style=flat-square)](https://chv.to/community)

 Collection of universal bash scripts to install Chevereto in any VPS.
+We strongly recommend [Vultr](https://chv.to/vultr) and [Linode](https://chv.to/linode).

 ## Instructions